alflennik/use-flow/documentation/tutorial.md

 I spent some time staring at this version.

-The first time through, it will call loadImageUrl twice.
+The first time through, it will call `loadImageUrl` twice.
 Every other time it will call it once.
 That makes sense to me.

-After a few dozen more read-throughs I've built up enough resolve to peek over at the browser and check if it's working.
+After a few dozen more read-throughs I built up enough resolve to peek over at the browser and check if it was working.

-To my pleasant surprise, it does seem to be working!
+To my pleasant surprise, it did seem to be working!

 Not so fast.
 I opened the network tab in Chrome DevTools, and watched the images load, and I noticed that the latest image loaded is the one I see on the screen.
 It's not preloading!
-And come to think of it, the performance hasn't improved.
+And come to think of it, the performance hadn't improved.

-Ah, I think I see.

 ```diff
     const preloadDoggyUrl = await actions.loadImageUrl();